 - You can add garlic to your daily diet by adding them to your soups, pasta dishes, curries, salads, rice dishes, and other food items.

-- You can also chew a few cloves of raw garlic every day to help
+- You can also chew a few cloves of raw garlic every day to help treat the boils.

 2. Garlic Clove Paste